Definitions

 About

-The character 袚 (fú) is composed of the clothing radical 衤 (yī) on the left, indicating its semantic connection to garments, and the phonetic component 犮 (bá) on the right.
-Historically, it was coined to denote a specific type of protective wear, knee pads or leg wrappings used for warmth or defense.
-Due to this narrow, archaic reference, its use is largely restricted to historical texts detailing ancient attire, military equipment, or traditional dress customs.
-The character has not developed abstract meanings, remaining firmly tied to its original sense of protective fabric coverings for the lower limbs.
+The character 袚 (fú) is composed of the clothing radical 衤 (yī), marking its semantic link to garments, and the phonetic element 犮 (bá).
+It was coined for a specific archaic garment: knee pads or leg wrappings used for protection or warmth.
+Because of this narrow, historical usage, it appears almost exclusively in records of old attire, military equipment, or traditional dress.
+Over time, it has not developed any abstract senses, staying firmly tied to the physical item of lower-limb protective covering.

 Etymology Hide